uktrade/redbox/docs/installation/local.md

 Redbox utilises health checks to ensure that the services are running correctly.

-!!! info "Elastic and Minio failure"
+!!! info "Opensearch and Minio failure"
-    If you see that the Elasticsearch or MinIO containers are unhealthy, this may be due to a permission issue with the directory they're mounted to.
+    If you see that the Opensearch or MinIO containers are unhealthy, this may be due to a permission issue with the directory they're mounted to.
 You can fix this by running the following command:

     ```bash
-    chmod -R 777 ./data/elastic/
+    chmod -R 777 ./data/opensearch/
     chmod -R 777 ./data/objectstore/
     ```